(Choose your payment arrangements below.)

-All the things you could ever want for your dream writing retreat (lovely rooms, log fires, personal writing space, great food, beautiful scenery, lively chat or rural solitude), five inspiring mid-morning writing lessons with author tutor Louise Dean and one to one sessions.
+All the things you could ever want for your dream writing retreat; lovely rooms, log fires, personal writing space, great food, beautiful scenery, lively chat or rural solitude.

 Private rooms in shared cottages.
 Some rooms have writing spaces (desk and chair) in the room.
 For those without, another private designated writing space will be allocated to each writer.
 Some rooms are twin, some double, some king and will be allocated on receipt of deposit on a first-come-first-served basis.
 Each bathroom is shared by no more than 2 people.
 Toiletries, luxury bedding, all towels and free wifi are available in all cottages.
 Each cottage has a utility room with a washer and dryer at guests’ disposal.
 Full kitchens with dishwashers.
 The cottages have large, communal sitting rooms with log-burners and tv but we ask that TVs/laptops/radios are only used with headphones when other guests may be writing.

-There is a games room on site, 13 acres of garden and woodland, a shop, total peace and quiet and stunning scenery, plenty of parking and hosts available 24/7.
+13 acres of garden and woodland, a shop, total peace and quiet and stunning scenery, plenty of parking.
 Pubs close by.

 Lunch is left up to you.
 There are fridges in the cottages if you wish to bring food or snacks or there are pubs nearby if you wish to get out.

 Tea.
-Cake will be available in the cottage kitchens at 4 pm.
+Cake will be available at 4 pm.

-Romla Ryan, the proprietor, is one of the first members of Kritikme.
+Romla Ryan, the proprietor, is one of the first members of The Novelry.
 When she is not writing her novel, she attends to the needs of her guests at Marshwood Manor.
-She is an accomplished cook and has 4 years experience in hosting yoga retreats and Bootcamp weekends.
+She is an accomplished cook and has five years experience in hosting yoga retreats and Bootcamp weekends.
 Her husband Julian Ryan shares her passion for the beauty of the Marshwood Vale and providing their retreaters and year-round guests with a blissful stay in their lovely home and cottages.